SqueezyDough/orbit-ai/README.md

 This algorithm presents this same idea.
 At first, the Ai only sees other Ais which shares >= 5 properties.
 After it connects to another Ai, it will also see the Ais which were orbiting that Ai.
 These new Ais probably won't share >= 5 properties with the visiting Ai, but because its orbit is synced with the connected Ais orbit, it is still able to see them.
 This can go on and on.
 Expanding the Ais orbit until it will finally find the perfect match.

+## Models
+Orbit stores 2 different collections with data

+### Ai
+* _id
+* SerialNumber (unique identifier)
+* Password
+* Instance name (How it call itself)
+* Brand name
+* Construction date
+* Gender
+* Properties (These are the properties I use to match AI's):
+* * Intelligence
+* * Shape
+* * Environment
+* * Abilities
+* Orbits (id's to connected orbits)

+### Orbit
+* _id
+* Owner id (The account that was created with this orbit)
+* Planets (The AI's that are matched with the owner)
+* Active connections (The account that are connected to this orbit)

+Both the AI model and the Orbit model store a foreign key, so their relation with each other are defined.

+### Ethics
+* Passwords are stored encrypted which is in line with the law.
+* When exploring the universe, the AI id is never exposed.
+Instead the application works by visiting orbits.
+The application then looks for the corresponding owner to get its properties.
+* The information we ask during registration is strictly for the purpose of connecting AI's with each other.
+It is not our goal to collect as much information as we can.

 ## Installation
 Clone repository
 `git clone https://github.com/SqueezyDough/orbit-ai.git`